venturepath/static/README.md

-# Venture Path Node Static
+# Static Node Server

-A node static file server for Venture Path
+A static node file server

+## Container

+Has the ability to run as a container